nf-core/configs/docs/uppmax.md

 You can follow the guide for downloading pipelines [for offline use](https://nf-co.re/tools#downloading-pipelines-for-offline-use).
 Note that you will have to download the singularity images as well.

-After transffering the pipeline and the singularity images to your project.
+After transferring the pipeline and the singularity images to your project.
 Before running the pipeline you will have to indicate to nextflow where the singularity images are located by setting `NXF_SINGULARITY_CACHEDIR` :

 `export NXF_SINGULARITY_CACHEDIR=Your_Location_For_The_Singularity_directory/.`